cheatcode/mongodb/README.md

 ---

-This deployment solution provides a secure, monitored MongoDB installation with SSL encryption and automatic backups.
+This deployment solution provides a secure, monitored MongoDB installation with TLS encryption and automatic backups.
 If you have any questions or issues, please open an issue on the GitHub repository.